ovh/docs/pages/platform/kubernetes-k8s/installing-trivy/guide.en-asia.md

 trivy-operator-7bdc55f8d6-h6kvp   1/1     Running   0          49s
 </code></pre>

-Now you can inspect created `VulnerabilityReports`, in all your namespaces, with the following command:
+Now you can inspect `VulnerabilityReports` for all your namespaces, with the following command:

 ```
 kubectl get vulnerabilityreports --all-namespaces -o wide